Ways freelancers can diversify their income

 How to diversify your income when your industry shuts down

 One freelancer I know makes her living from photographing weddings.
-She had a full season booked but now each and every client has scaled-back, delayed or cancelled their upcoming events.
+In 2020 she had a full season booked but as the pandemic endured, each and every client scaled-back, delayed or cancelled their upcoming events.

-While she remains hopeful many of her bookings will still happen, just a bit later than planned, this was revenue she was counting on this spring and must now replace.
+While she remained hopeful many of her bookings would still happen, just a bit later than planned, this was revenue she was counting on and had to replace.

-Because the wedding industry won’t be shut down forever, she’s looking at finding short-term revenue boosters.
-This way, she has income now and will be available for weddings when the time comes.
+Because the wedding industry was paused rather than shut down, she turned to short-term revenue boosters.
+This way, she could bring in income while still being available for weddings when the time came.

-While these pivots are outside of her niche, they’re within her skillset and make sense to offer as interim services.
+While these pivots were outside of her niche, they were within her skillset and make sense to offer as interim services.

 How to diversify your income while sticking to your niche